TAKING YOUR MENTAL HEALTH TO HEART

 • Do I feel comfortable in a confined space rather than in a big building or with a large work team?

-• Am I the type who likes to deal with customers or am I more comfortable in a first job that allows me to be “in my bubble”?
+• Do I like to deal with customers or am I more comfortable in a first job that allows me to do my own thing?

-• How many hours a week would it be reasonable to offer, taking into consideration school, my academic program and my abilities?
+• How many hours a week would it be reasonable to work, taking into consideration school, my academic program, and my abilities?

 Have you made your choice and identified a few places that interest you?
-The next step can be done in different ways: 1) call the employer to see what their needs are and what procedure you should follow to offer your services; 2) visit the potential place of employment in person (some people have been hired right away when applying directly!); or 3) prepare your resume and send it by email or deliver it in person.
+The next step can be done in different ways: 1) call the employer to see what their needs are and what procedure you should follow to apply; 2) visit the potential place of employment in person (some people have been hired right away when applying directly!); or 3) prepare your resume and submit it by email or in person.

-During your first contact with the employer, it is recommended that you introduce yourself by shaking the person’s hand and saying, “Hello, my name is…”.
+The first time you meet the employer, introduce yourself by shaking the person’s hand and saying, “Hello, my name is…”.

-A tip for a good handshake: look the person in the eyes long enough to know what colour their eyes are.
+Here’s a simple trick for a handshake that makes a strong impression: while shaking hands, look the person in the eyes long enough to know what colour their eyes are.

 via GIPHY